 recommended minimum memory requirements for each component (the memory available to the component itself,

-for example to the mariadb process, not the entire system) is as follows:
+for example to the mysql process, not the entire system) is as follows:

 - Elasticsearch: 2GB